sydasif/ansible-cbt-lab/docs/source/01_introduction/05_inventory.md

         172.16.10.14:
 ```

-In this YAML inventory, `all` is the top-level group that contains all hosts and groups.
-The `hosts` key under `all` lists each host along with its properties, such as `ansible_host`.
-The `children` key under `all` contains subgroups like `router`, `core`, and `switch`, each with their respective hosts.
-This structure ensures the inventory is organized and easily manageable.
+In this format, `all` is the top-level group containing all hosts and groups.
+The `hosts` key lists each host, and `children` contains subgroups like `router`, `core`, and `switch`.

-> By default, we can also reference two groups without defining them.
-The `all` group targets all our hosts in the inventory, and `ungrouped` contains any host that isn’t part of any user-defined group.
+Ansible includes two default groups: `all`, which targets all hosts, and `ungrouped`, which contains hosts not in any other group.

-#### Defining Host Aliases
+### Defining Host Aliases

-Another useful functionality is the option to define aliases for hosts in the inventory.
-For example, we can run Ansible against the host alias `core-sw` if we define it in the inventory as:
+You can define aliases for hosts to make them easier to reference:

 ```ini
 core-sw ansible_host=172.16.10.12
 ```

-#### Inventory and Variables
+### Inventory and Variables

-An important aspect of Ansible’s setup is variable assignment and management.
-Ansible offers many different ways of setting variables, and defining them in the inventory is one of them.
+Ansible allows setting variables in the inventory to control behavior and manage hosts more effectively.

-##### Host Variables
+#### Host Variables

-For example, let’s define variables for each host in our inventory:
+You can define variables for each host:

 ```ini
 [router]